AlanGraham/Existential/Existential.Net.Docs/articles/using/using_maybe.md

 ## Working with Maybes
 Maybe&lt;T&gt; has a few more options for extracting values from it than Nullable&lt;T&gt; has, but so far we've seen nothing much to distinguish Maybe from Nullable.
 The next few methods are where that difference emerges.
-Each of these have supported aliases that may be more comfortable for developers familar with the theory behind Maybes, but in writing Existential.Net I've tried to emphasise usability over theory - so I'll mention the aliases here, then ignore them.
+Some of these have supported aliases that may be more comfortable for developers familar with the theory behind Maybes, but in writing Existential.Net I've tried to emphasise usability over theory - so I'll mention the aliases here, then ignore them.

 * **[Apply(Func&lt;T, Maybe&lt;TResult&gt;&gt;)](xref:Existential.Maybe`1#Existential_Maybe_1_Apply__1_System_Func__0_Existential_Maybe___0___)**
 (*alias:
 [Bind](xref:Existential.Maybe`1#Existential_Maybe_1_Bind__1_System_Func__0_Existential_Maybe___0___)*) -